Dynamical-Systems-Laboratory/ABM-COVID-Mobility/README.md

 # ABM-COVID-DSL
-High-resolution agent-based model of COVID-19 with testing and treatment
+High-resolution agent-based model of COVID-19 with testing, treatment, and human mobility

 ## Code structure